16 Jul 2015

-Despite significant changes in technology and viewing habits TV shows a profit increase of 5% since the 2008-11 period of the earlier Payback 3 study.
-TV advertising remains the most effective form of advertising, and creates the most profit for the brands that invest in it.
+Despite significant changes in technology and viewing habits TV the Payback 4 study shows a profit increase of 5% since the 2008-11 period of the earlier Payback 3 study.
+TV advertising remains the most effective form of advertising, and creates the most profit for brands that invest.

 The Payback 4 report – which focuses on TV advertising effectiveness – highlights the continuing effectiveness of the medium is largely because of television’s ‘halo effect’ which improves the performance of other forms of advertising.
 The halo effect is not only proven to lift the profile of other media, it has also demonstrated to lift the sales of products which are not featured in the advertising – i.e. if a beauty brand advertises shampoo, sales of its deodorant or moisturiser also benefit from the campaign.

 We know from many of our clients that the television commercial is the linchpin of a campaign from which the radio, newspapers, magazines and direct mail hang.
 TV builds brand-awareness and recall which raises the perceived profile of advertising in other mediums during the same period.
 Press, Social Media and Search are all greatly enhanced by the kick-start and continuing visibility that television brings to a cross-media marketing push.
 TV advertising also massively increases online searches for the advertiser, the Payback 4 study showed an increase in branded search traffic of 33% per rating point since the 2008-11 Payback 3 study.
 Most positively the study found that the greatest beneficiary of the halo effect was to radio campaigns running during the same period, where effectiveness is increased by a whopping 100%.